- Aug 17, 2018

 There are many reasons a name could be considered premium.
 Maybe it’s no longer in use and instead of relinquishing the domain, the owners have continued to pay for it.
 This is typically because it’s a name that someone else is likely to want.

 In fact, some people buy domain names they never intend to use, hoping to sell them at a markup.
-Domain registrars can even set aside certain names as premium, and charge a higher price for them.
+Registrars can even set aside certain names as premium, and charge a higher domain name price for them.

 There are a number of reasons a particular domain name might be viewed as especially valuable.
 A few key factors include: